8 Best VR Headsets for a Truly Immersive Experience

 The HTC Vive is one of the most powerful options today.
 The Vive isn’t top tier in every single category, but it’s close.
 It offers an overall resolution of 2160×1200.
 This provides each eye with an effective resolution of 1080×1200.
 Additionally it provides the 110 degree field of vision and 90Hz refresh rate which is the top tier industry standard.

 However, the category which gives it an easy advantage can be found when looking at immersiveness.
 The HTC Vive was the first, and for a long time only, headset which offered real interaction with an environment.
 Its hand controller, base station and room scaling all immerse one in a virtual world.

 Other headsets might push past it in singular options.
-But taken as a whole it’s leading the best VR headsets available in the first quarter of 2018.
+But taken as a whole it’s leading the best VR headsets available in the first quarter of the year.

 - 1. Room tracking, hand control and tracking offer a fully immersive experience.

 - 2. Externally facing camera to quickly see the outside world.

 - 3. Wide level of integration with other devices such as one’s phone.

 - 1. Requires a large room to get the full experience.

 - 2. Initial setup is more complex than most other headsets.